sidoschn/LSM-microscope/README.md

 ![error activate venv](images_readme/error_venv.PNG)

 Run the command `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force` and try to activate the environment again.

+Once you are in the environment, you will need to install the required libraries.
+These libraries are in the requirements.txt file.
+You can install them running the command `pip install -r requirements.txt`.
+It can take some minutes, so grab a coffee in the meanwhile :coffee: :smile:

 To deactivate the environment and return to the global Python environment, simply use the `deactivate` command.